 What is on the horizon for Microsoft?

-Susan: In January, 2020, Windows 7 will reach its end of life, meaning that Microsoft will no longer support the system or provide updates.
+In January, 2020, Windows 7 will reach its end of life, meaning that Microsoft will no longer support the system or provide updates.
 Users will either have to pay an extra fee to get support and receive patches, upgrade to Windows 10 on their device, or move to a new Windows 10 device.
 If they don’t, this opens a whole host of security problems as vulnerabilities in the program will not be addressed.
 We saw this when Windows XP went end of life.
 Companies who delayed upgrading faced security breaches and ransomware attacks.
 We anticipate that many users will transition to Microsoft 365 for this reason.
 The great news is that Microsoft has been very proactive about testing applications and is currently reporting that 99% of applications are compatible with Windows 10, which is the upgrade from Windows 7 and 8 Pro that are included as part of Microsoft 365 licensing. which is the version included in 365.
 This saves the client approximately $200 per device, and removes many challenges in the implementation process.

 Our goal is to help clients be ready and feel confident to embrace new technology, and eliminate the fear surrounding an implementation.
 The modern workforce expects this level of technology, and many have already come to rely on their modern desktop.
 As the job market continues to become more competitive, having these types of tools in place could have an impact on your employee recruitment and retention.

-Susan certainly painted an exciting picture of the many possibilities that Microsoft 365 can provide to your company and workforce.
-Her passion for sharing her knowledge shined brightly throughout our conversation.
 If you’re curious about Microsoft 365, or any Microsoft products or services, Susan and her team can help you understand your options and create a plan for implementing these great tools, giving your workforce the mobility they want and the security you need.
-Please reach out to the team at email@example.com or 636.274.8000 with any questions.
+Please reach out to the team at [email protected] or 636.274.8000 with any questions.